 Lawsuit funding is a product offered to plaintiffs who expect to settle or win a judgment in a lawsuit.
 Here's how it works.

 After you file a personal injury lawsuit, you apply for the loan with a lawsuit funding company.
 The company evaluates your case to determine how much you can expect to get if you win or negotiate a settlement.
 (The vast majority of personal injury cases are settled before trial.)
 The lender offers you a sum of money immediately.
 In exchange, you agree to pay the lender that sum of money (the principal) and a "funding fee" out of the proceeds of your settlement or judgment.
 Usually, you don't have to make any payments before you settle the case or get a judgment.
 The lender gets paid from the proceeds of the lawsuit judgment or settlement.

 The "funding fee" can run between 2% to 4% per month.
 That might sound like a reasonable amount, but it equates to annual percentage rates of 27% to 60% or more.
 Considering that your lawsuit could take years to resolve, it's quite possible that you might pay back double or triple the money you borrow.

 The loan is paid from the judgment or the settlement funds after other expenses are covered.
 When you reach a settlement with the defendant or when you obtain a judgment in court, certain expenses will be paid off the top.
 These expenses include:

 When all other expenses are paid, the lawsuit lender gets paid from the remainder.

-On the plus side for the consumer, if you lose your case you don't have to repay the loan.
-This is a risk that the lender takes and one of the reasons the cost of of a lawsuit loan is higher than other types of loans.
+On the plus side for the consumer, if you lose your case, you don't have to repay the loan.
+This is a risk that the lender takes and one of the reasons the cost of a lawsuit loan is higher than other types of loans.
 Likewise, if you settle for less than expected, you will not have to pay more than the amount of your settlement.